Anxiety is not new to us. After the pandemic, and now the unstable times we live in, it’s no surprise anxiety levels are creeping up and up.

 I hope you find this list of 20 holistic remedies to reduce anxiety naturally helpful.
 I actually think it’s a list of 21 (doh!)
 Must go back and study maths!

-Do comment and let me know if this post helps, and please share it to help more people.
+Comment and let me know if this post helps.
+And please share it to help more people.

 Leave a Reply